 Guest Friendly means not only that they allow female guests in the rooms, but also that they don’t ask for a joiner fee, which is just as annoying.

 Unfortunately, you cannot see on Agoda if a certain hotel is guest friendly or not.
-They don’t have a item in the hotel features column next to “Free WIFI”, “Air-Conditioning” and “Room Service (24 hour)” that says “Guest Friendly” or “Suitable for inviting young and hot Filipina ladies for sex”.
+They don’t have a category in the hotel features column next to “Free WIFI”, “Air-Conditioning” and “Room Service (24 hour)” that says “Guest Friendly” or “Suitable for inviting young and hot Filipina ladies for sex”.